Nima52/Oblig-2-DAVE3625/readme.md

 You can pick one of the following use cases:

-1. Predict stock market price for TESLA.
+1. Predict stock market price for GameStop. https://www.kaggle.com/datasets/hananxx/gamestop-historical-stock-pricesLinks to an external site.
 Make a prediction algorithm which predicts the price of this stock on a specific date.
 Input will be date and output should be price of that stock (close value in the data file).
-You should also show the prediction percentage score.
+You should also show the prediction accuracy score and confusion matrix.
-Data file: TESLA.csv
+Data file: GME_stock.csv

 2. Predict passenger data for Ruter.
 Use Ruter-data.csv dataset (in data folder).
 I want you to make a prediction algorithm which predicts the number of passengers on a specific date for a specific bus (pick any one).
-Input should be date and output will be number of passengers
-You should also show the prediction percentage score.
+Input should be date and output will be number of passengers You should also show the prediction accuracy score and confusion matrix.
 Data file: Ruter_data.csv

+3. Bysykkel Station Popularity https://oslobysykkel.no/apne-data/historiskLinks to an external site.
+Using the Oslo Bysykkel dataset, create a algorithm that predicts whether a bike station is High, Medium, or Low popularity based on usage patterns.

+Details:
+Example input features: Station location, total trips started from station, total trips ended at station, average trip duration, day of week patterns
+Example output: Popularity category (High/Medium/Low usage) Data file: Bysykkel_09.csv (September 2025 data with about 138,000 trip records)

+Suggested steps:
+Data processing: Group trips by station id and calculate total metrics for each station (feel free to use a small subset of the stations to simplify the processing if needed).
+Create features like total_trips_started, total_trips_ended, avg_duration.
+Create a target variable: Calculate total station usage (trips ended + trips started).
+Classify stations into 3 categories based on usage.
+High: top 33%, medium middle 33% and low: bottom 33%.

+Train the model using these features (or others, you are free to choose which ones) to predict popularity category.

+Show prediction accuracy scores and confusion matrix.

+4. Find your own dataset online, for example on: https://www.kaggle.com/datasetsLinks to an external site.
-3. Find your own dataset on https://www.kaggle.com/datasets and make a prediction algorithm using regression or classification.
-You should also show the  prediction percentage score.
+Make a prediction algorithm using regression or classification.
+You should also show the prediction accuracy score and confusion matrix.

-**IMPORTANT, you must  upload the dataset in your submission if you choose to pick your own dataset and prediction.**
+IMPORTANT, you must upload the dataset in your submission if you choose to pick your own dataset.

-Remember, we are **not** looking for a 30-page submission.
+Remember, we are not looking for a 30-page submission.
 Do not make it too complicated.
-<u>Keep it simple and to the point.</u>
+Keep it simple and to the point.

 Feel free to ask us for help in the labs if you are stuck or need help.

+Datasets are available on the repository on GitHub:

+https://github.com/DAVE3625/Dave3625-Host-2025/tree/main/Mandatory%20Assignments/MA2/dataLinks to an external site.